5 Online Resources for Physical Therapists

 While many online physical therapy information sites offer free information, sometimes it's necessary to choose a source that offers paid access.
 Potential advantages of using an online physical therapy source that charges include gaining access to information that has been vetted by professionals in the industry and having an extra point of contact if you need to ask questions.
 These paid resources include:

-- MedBridge Educational Apps: MedBridge combines the use of apps for mobile devices with education for physical therapists as well as some other medical professions.
+- MedBridge Educational Apps: MedBridge combines the use of apps for mobile devices with education for physical therapists and some other medical professions.
 PTs can access this paid training app to get quick information from a smartphone.
 The information included in the MedBridge physical therapy app includes continued education and photos that show exactly how exercises should be performed.
 Physical therapists may also ask patients to download the patient app for ongoing support and reminders of exercise techniques.

 - Physiotools: Physiotools is a software program that shows exercises routines that physical therapists can teach patients.
 PT access is a paid feature, but patients get free access through their physical therapists.
-The advantage of this is patients don't have to remember detailed exercise routines because the exercises are represented in the provided app.
+The advantage is that patients don't have to remember detailed exercise routines because the exercises are represented in the provided app.
 This provides some extra motivation and inspiration to encourage patients to exercise.

 Free online resources for physical therapists